sszokoly/avaya/utils/cm/README.md

 # extract #

-Extracts MST messages from MTA decoded files when pattern(s) is in the MST message.
+Extracts MST messages from MTA decoded files when pattern(s) is/are in the MST message.
 For example all MST messages with uid 9704 and 9b45:

 ### Example ###